-It is also important to understand that YOU have several upstream providers of your own.
-For example if you don’t use virion’s Broadband Internet service (that avoids the public internet and connects directly with our VoIP platform) you are using what is called as the “Public Internet” and if something happens to your Internet connection it may affect your VoIP service.
+It is important to understand that YOU have several upstream providers of your own.
+For example if you don’t use the Broadband Internet service of your telephone system provider (that avoids the public internet and connects directly with our VoIP platform) you are using what is called as the “Public Internet” and if something happens to your Internet connection it may affect your VoIP Business Telephone service.

 An issue can occur with your Internet Service Provider (ISP) for several reasons: